SixSq/old.sixsq.github.com/_posts/jobs/2015-02-17-job-tech-manager-2015.md

 image: /img/design/slipstream_category.png
 ---

-SixSq is currently recruiting a Technical Manager for one of our enterprise customer.
+SixSq is currently recruiting a Technical Manager for one of our enterprise customers.
 The work will be related to the [Helix Nebula Project](http://helix-nebula.eu/), in particular to work on [HNX](http://hnx.helix-nebula.eu/), and the development of marketplace services based on SixSq's [SlipStream](http://sixsq.com/products/slipstream.html) technology.

 The selected candidate will be located in **Amsterdam** and will be responsible for co-ordinating between the IaaS offers of the customer, the marketplace team, sales teams and software developers based in Spain, the UK, the Netherlands and Switzerland.
 In effect, the selected candidate will be embedded in the customers team structure, liaising between its different teams and SixSq.